DavidILLX/ncaa-project-de/README.md

 # 🏀 NCAA Basketball ELT Pipeline (GCP + dbt + Kestra)

 This project showcases a modern ELT (Extract, Load, Transform) pipeline processing data from the NCAA Basketball dataset.
 The goal is to demonstrate that an end-to-end data pipeline is fully deployed on the Google Cloud Platform (GCP), from infrastructure provisioning to analytics and visualization.
-Each tile in looker helps with visualazing aggregated data about players, player events, teams and historical tournaments.
+Each tile in Looker helps with visualizing aggregated data about players, player events, teams, and historical tournaments.

 ## ⚙️ Technologies Used